Frequently Asked Questions

 Yes.
 LWSD offers elementary Orchestra and Band before school but not on-site at Rosa Parks Elementary.
 Students attend Orchestra at Dickinson Elementary (4th-5th graders) and Band at Evergreen Middle (4th-5th graders).
 Parents are responsible for getting students to Dickinson Orchestra and Evergreen Band in the morning.
 School buses then transport the students from Dickinson and Evergreen back to Rosa Parks.
 Band students can also ride their neighborhood Evergreen Middle bus in the morning.
 See the MUSIC link on this website for more information.

 What extracurricular programs are available at the school?

-Both the school and Rosa Parks PTSA provide a variety of extracurricular activities.
-Checkout the ACTIVITIES link on this site as well as the DRAMA and MUSIC links.
-The PTSA sponsors pay-to-play Before & After programs.
+Both our school and the Rosa Parks PTSA provide a variety of extracurricular activities.
+Checkout the ACTIVITIES page on this site or the PTSA page for before & after school programs.